 Of course, you can also enter a message selector into the search pane.
 In all these cases, the result is a list like this

 At the very right of a method link, you’ll see an icon denoting another drop down menu: .
+The menu has an option to delete the method.

 On the right hand side of a method link, to the left of the speech bubble, is the category of the method.
 Clicking it brings up a menu that lets you choose from all existing categories in the class, or enter a new one.